janeAnezi/Node_C/README.md

     return new Date().toString();
 }

-the exports keyword makes the properties and method available outside the module file
+the exports keyword makes the properties and method available outside the module file.

+# The Built-in HTTP Module
+this allows nodejs to transfere data over the hyperTextTransferProtocol to include we use :   require('http')